 Th solution here is to clear all your cookies related to the store domains and subdomains.

 And yet still more possible issues, this time from Mauro Spivak:

 This is an example of the more general issue that sessions are not able to be created.
 That could be because local.xml is instructing Magento to store them in a non-exsistent location such as in Maruo’s example – or may also be caused by permission issues on the filesystem when storing sessions in var/session.
 I’d suggest checking there is a session matching the session ID for your cookie to see if this issue is affecting you.

 Hopefully one of these

-two three solutions will get you back on track and able to log in to your newly installed Magento.
+two three four solutions will get you back on track and able to log in to your newly installed Magento.
 Feel free to post problems or suggest other solutions in the comments below.
 I’m always more than happy to update my posts with helpful tips from readers.